Instrumentation

 The ionization technique transforms ions of proteins and peptides from a liquid solution to a gaseous state before mass spectrometric detection.
 ESI Mass Spectrometry (ESI-MS) has high sensitivity and robustness, thus making it well-suited for non-volatile molecules and complex sample solutions.

-Liquid Chromatography Mass Spectrometry (LC-MS & LC-MS/MS)
+Liquid Chromatography Mass Spectrometry (LC-MS and LC-MS/MS)

 An HPLC separates the peptides and proteins (in liquid solution) according to chemical properties like hydrophobicity, size, and charge.
 The components are released from the stationary phase into the mobile phase and subsequently detected and analyzed in the mass spectrometer (MS).
 If the mixture is subject to tandem mass spectrometry (MS/MS), the first MS selects precursor ions by their mass (m/z), fragments them, and then detects them as product ions in the second MS.